 With constantly evolving technology, today’s media and communication disciplines are innovative and interdisciplinary.
 In order to equip our students to meet the future demands of a changing society our experienced and knowledgeable faculty focuses on the practical application, historical study and critical analysis in a variety of disciplines.
 Faculty prepares our students of today to be the elite communicators and leaders of tomorrow.

-West Liberty’s Journalism program is designed to give students hands-on experience in print and web journalism.
+West Liberty’s Journalism major is designed to give students hands-on experience in print and web journalism.
 Reporting techniques, interviewing skills, basic and specialized writing, editing and exposure to legal and ethical issues are studied.
 Our students also write, and produce The Trumpet, WLU’s student newspaper produced in our state-of-the-art journalism computer lab.

-West Liberty’s Public Relations program is designed to prepare students for careers in the broad field of public relations.
+West Liberty’s Public Relations major is designed to prepare students for careers in the very broad field of public relations.
 The curriculum is designed to educate students in theory and research, develop students’ writing, decision-making and strategic thinking abilities.
 Public Relations professionals fulfill organizational management functions – whether it is for the corporate, government or non-profit sector.